Hintere Außenansicht des D2 Gebäudes

 The Specialization will accept 60 students each semester; general eligibility criteria are the same as for any other SBWL or specialization.

-In a first step, students wishing to apply for "International Business Communication" have to sign up for the course "Access to Specialization: International Business Communication" (registration dates will be announced in good time).
-Places will generally be assigned on a first-come, first-served basis, with a certain percentage of the slots reserved for the fastest students who were awarded a grade of 1 (Very Good) on relevant courses to be specified further by early July - please check back again then for more details.
+In a first step, students wishing to apply for "International Business Communication" have to sign up for the Specialization: International Business Communication.
+Places will generally be assigned on a first-come, first-served basis, with half the slots reserved for the fastest students who were awarded a grade of 1 (Very Good) on "Introduction to Business Communication" (BaWiSo19/BaWiRe16), "Communicative Competence in Business Contexts" (BaWiSo23), or "Communicating in International Contexts" (BaWiSo23).

 For the time being, please direct any questions you may still have after carefully reading all the information provided here to bizcomm@wu.ac.at.